 If you’ve ever experienced persistent tooth pain, it’s likely that your dentist restored your tooth to a healthy state by removing the decay and giving you a cavity filling.
 Cavity fillings are an incredibly common procedure that dentists use to protect teeth from further decay.
 While a filling can relieve your discomfort, some patients may experience tooth pain that lasts for a few days or even weeks after the procedure.
 Post-filling tooth pain is not uncommon and can usually be easily managed.

 Visiting your dentist after receiving a filling is the best way to assess if the pain is normal or if it’s indicative of a more serious issue.
 Further treatment, such as dental trauma treatment or a root canal, may be necessary if the pain is long-lasting and intense, as that can indicate that the restoration was not perfect.

 If you’re experiencing tooth pain and want the expert advice of a dentist, you should contact your dental provider.
 Dr. Michael Hsu of Columbia Smiles is here to help those in Howard County and the surrounding area who are experiencing tooth pain.
 Our commitment to patient comfort and satisfaction is what sets us apart.
 If you’re in pain, call 410.690.4855 today or reach out online to make an appointment.

-Cavity fillings are common dental procedures.
+Cavity fillings are some of the most common dental procedures.
 Over time, the buildup of bacteria on the teeth can turn into harmful plaque, which can cause tooth decay.
-This decay can create small holes in your teeth, and tooth fillings help fill these holes and prevent the decay from spreading further.
-Many people will have cavities filled at some point in their lives even when they practice good oral hygiene habits.
+This decay can create small holes in your teeth.
+Tooth fillings plug these holes and prevent the decay from spreading further.
+Many people will have cavities filled at some point in their lives, even if they practice good oral hygiene habits.

 What Should You Do for Pain After a Tooth Filling?